to-have/snow/README.md

 with `-d` if you are brave enough 😄

 > [!WARNING]
 > Wait some time after the containers are started to finish the installation.
-The whole process may take ~20-30 few minutes.
+The whole process may take up to ~20-30 minutes.
 Stable diffusion should be last, so you can check the logs with `docker logs -f sdiff` for the last few lines:
 > ```bash
 > sdiff  | Applying attention optimization: Doggettx... done.
 > sdiff  | Model loaded in 6.3s (calculate hash: 2.6s, create model: 2.3s, apply weights to model: 1.0s, calculate empty prompt: 0.2s).